lumapps/lumapps-extensions-templates/docs/tools/index.md

 ### JavaScript SDK

 The JavaScript SDK is used for extensions connected to the LumApps user interface such as widget extensions.
-With this SDK you can have access to some contextual information, the connected user, the content where your widget is used, etc.
+With this SDK, you can have access to some contextual information, the connected user, the content where your widget is used, etc.

 The LumApps JavaScript SDK is a lightweight interface to LumApps for your React components.